Home > Essential Piedmont: Biking through the vineyards of Piedmont

 • Travel insurance

 • Bicycle rentals.
 Bicycle rentals.
 Hybrid bikes are available at the rate of 120 euros.
-E-bikes are available at the rate of 225 euros.
-All prices are inclusive of the drop-off fee.
+E-bikes are available at the rate of 220 euros.

 Suggested Cycling Trips